Remzi1993/jquery-manager/README.md

 ### Manual installation by uploading folder/directory via FTP, SFTP or SSH

 1. Unzip (extract/unpack/uncompress) the .zip file you downloaded earlier
-2. Upload the folder `wp-jquery-manager` to the `/wp-content/plugins/` directory on your server
+2. Upload the folder `jquery-manager` to the `/wp-content/plugins/` directory on your server
 3. By activating the plugin, jQuery and jQuery Migrate are updated to the latest stable version by default.
    (Plugin settings are located under `Tools`)